 - RAFT shared their vision of a rejuvenated Alberta, based around a massive clean-up of the province’s aging and abandoned fossil fuel infrastructure.
 Their plan has industry paying to clean up the messes it’s left behind, putting Albertans back to work in reclaiming a widely damaged environment.

 These are just a few highlights of many from a wide-ranging weekend.
-It was not only a great opportunity to get caught up on some high-level developments around climate change accountability (all framed by NYC’s recent announcement divesting its pension fund from fossil fuels and suing five carbon majors for climate damages) but also to get acquainted with some very excited projects springing up across western Canada.
-CJS had the opportunity to present about our own upcoming project looking at the future of coal in Saskatchewan, which we’re looking forward to sharing more about in the near future.
+It was not only a great opportunity to get caught up on some high-level developments around climate change accountability (all framed by NYC’s recent announcement divesting its pension fund from fossil fuels and suing five carbon majors for climate damages) but also to get acquainted with some very exciting projects springing up across western Canada.
+CJS had the opportunity to present about our own upcoming project looking at the future of coal in Saskatchewan, which we’re looking forward to sharing more about soon.

 Have a listen to From the Ground Up below to hear from some of the folks behind these projects!